antD97/SDPS/readme.md

 1. Download and install OpenJDK [here](https://openjdk.java.net/install).
 2. Run `./gradlew createBundledExe`.
 The output is located in `build/bundledExe`.

-   If you would like to verify my release, I'm using OpenJDK 15.0.2.
-If you use the same version, the builds' checksums should match.

 ## Screenshots

 [![Screenshot 1](pics/screenshot1.png)](pics/screenshot1.png)